Wyoming is using two options for high school equivalency testing: the GED and HiSET exams.

 It is helpful to take a pre-test as this will indicate your weak and strong points.
 If you prefer to learn with the guidance of a teacher, check out the listing above and select your city or a city near you to see all available options in your area.

-Local bookstores and libraries can provide lots of study material and booklets as well, and these days, there are also some good and free online courses to get all set for one of the exams.
+Local bookstores and libraries can provide lots of study material and booklets as well, and these days, there are also some good and free online courses to get all set for one of the exams, such as the Onsego GED Prep Course, which is recognized by GED Testing Service as being totally in line with the latest version of the GED exam.

-Probably the best solution is to attend one of the GED prep classes that are found all across Wyoming, often free of charge, in combination with this website’s free online video lessons and practice tests.
+The limited number of video lessons and practice tests on this website are generously provided by Onsego GED Prep at no cost.
+Probably the best solution is to attend one of the GED prep classes that are found all across Wyoming, often free of charge, in combination with a good online program like the one created by Onsego.

 Try to find a good test-taking strategy.
 As many GED and most HiSET questions are multiple-choice, you need to practice this kind of test and find a way to come up with the right answers.
-Your confidence will boost as will your scores.
+Your confidence will be boosted, as will your scores.

 For more information: